IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 which you can configure properly in your cloud environment to generate a temporary URL for access to the Swift objects for computing.

+You also have the option to set a custom expiration length for a generated temporary URL.
+It is initalized to 60 seconds, but you can change it by running the create command:

+``./asadmin $ASADMIN_OPTS create-jvm-options "\-Ddataverse.files.temp_url_expire=3600"``

+In this example, you would be setting the expiration length for one hour.

 .. _Branding Your Installation: